aditya-265/Amazon-Landing-page/README.md

 # Amazon-Landing-page
-<p>1.
-This project is an Amazon clone built using HTML and CSS.
-It aims to replicate the main features and
-   design of the Amazon homepage.</p>
+<p>This project is an Amazon clone built using HTML and CSS.
+It attempts to replicate the key elements and layout of the Amazon homepage.</p>